Man missing after trying to save swimmer in Hudson River

 It is not clear if all six people were together or what they were doing at the park at the time of the incident.

 The Coast Guard and Aviation Units are assisting in the search effort.
+The search was suspended Tuesday evening and will resume in the morning.

 "We are remaining optimistic and hope that he is found alive," an official at the scene said.
 "We're going to continue to assess the situation, we have multiple resources deployed right now."